 Day 65 (8/4/14): Missoula, MT | Dubois, WY

-The entrance fee for Yellowstone was $25, which was good for one week and also included Grand Teton National Park.
+The entrance fee for Yellowstone was $25 at the time we were there, which was good for one week and also included Grand Teton National Park.
 The park pass worked out well because we also had to drive through Grand Teton and planned on returning later to enjoy the parks more.
-They were both easy to drive through with a truck towing a trailer, and Yellowstone had many large turn-outs.
+They were both easy to drive through with a truck towing a 35-foot travel trailer, and Yellowstone had many large turn-outs.
+Consider a National Park RV Rental to visit Yellowstone and Grand Teton National Parks!

-However, we had a long drive from Montana to our campground in Dubois, WY.
-We wanted to go back to Yellowstone on another day without the trailer to spend more time there and truly be able to appreciate the park.
-After driving through Yellowstone and exiting Grand Teton National Park (the two parks are connected), the scenic landscape we passed was comparable to the parks without the entrance fee.
+We had a long drive from Montana to our campground in Dubois, WY though, so we wanted to go back to Yellowstone on another day without our RV (i.e. home-on-wheels) to spend more time there and truly be able to appreciate the park.
+After driving through Yellowstone and exiting Grand Teton National Park (the two parks are connected), the scenic landscape we passed was a preview for the parks without the entrance fee.

 As we continued driving, we discovered that Wyoming has a diverse landscape.
 It seems like one minute, it’s green and densely forested, and the next, it’s desert with red and white striped hills.
 We settled down in a little RV campground right on the Wind River.
 Lucky for us, one of our neighbors requested to switch sites with us due to us having a massive site and them having an enormous Class A Motorhome and trailer.
 We gladly obliged since their site was directly across from the river, giving us a lovely view from our trailer.